vboyev-MSFT/defender-docs/unified-secops-platform/detect-threats-overview.md

 ## Microsoft Defender for Cloud threat detection

 Defender for Cloud provides threat detection to generate alerts and incidents by continuously monitoring your clouds' assets with advanced security analytics.
-Those signal are integrated directly into Microsoft Defender XDR for correlation and severity classification.
-Although Defender for cloud is licensed separately from Defender for XDR, additional plans enabled in Defender for Cloud add to the detection signals streamed into Defender XDR.
+Those signals are integrated directly into Microsoft Defender XDR for correlation and severity classification.
+Although Defender for cloud is licensed separately from Defender for XDR, each extra plan enabled in Defender for Cloud adds to the detection signals streamed into Defender XDR.

 /azure/defender-for-cloud/concept-integration-365